mrgideyn/Ethical_Hacking_learning-1/notes/notes.md

 decoy : scan from multiple ip address
 - `sudo nmap -D RND:<number of random ip addresses> <ip>`
 - `sudo nmap -D <ip a>,<ip b>,ME <ip>`

+impersonate ip adress
+- `sudo nmap  -S <ip to impersonate if use of 8.8.8.8 we won't get the request response> -Pn` : but we

+options :
+-S 8.8.8.8 (impersonate ip for scan)
+-Pn (treat all hosts as online)
+-e (use specific interface) eth0
+-g (specify scan source port)
+-T (set timing template)